Terbufos: Long-term effects

 Long term exposure effects which are specific for terbufos (effects generally associated with organophosphates (OPs) not included) are the development of lung cancer, leukemia and non-Hodgkin lymphoma (NHL) overall, as well as specific NHL subtypes.
 In males an increase in aggressive prostate cancer has also been observed, while in females a non-significant increase in breast cancer can be seen.

 No genotoxic effects were detected in vitro and in vivo.
 No developmental abnormalities were noted in research, but a reduced fetal body weight was observed in mammals.

 2024 deaths in South Africa

 Terbufos was identified as the cause of the deaths of 22 South African residents, including the highly publicised deaths of six children below the age of 10 from Naledi, Soweto.
 Though restricted for agricultural and not domestic usage in South Africa, terbufos and similar highly toxic substances are considered more effective than regulated options and can be found being sold by informal connivence stores, locally referred to as "spaza shops".
 As of January 2025, no link had been made between a specific shop and the deaths and the investigation had not determined whether the terbufos was locally produced or illegally imported.

+Products containing terbufos were banned in South Africa in 2026.